secureworks/dalton/README.rst

      future, a more streamlined and easier to use submission API may be exposed.
      Feel free to submit a pull request with this feature.

-#. | **Referring to the code ... why did you do that like that?
+#. | **Regarding the code ... why did you do that like that?
 What were you
      thinking?
 Do you even know about object-oriented programming?**
    | These are valid questions.
 Much of the code was written many years ago
      when the author was new to Python, never having written any Python code